-Position: Board of Trustees Description
+Position: Board of Trustees

-The Board of Trustees shall be fiduciaries of the Corporation and shall set overall policy for the school.
-The Board may make final decisions on matters related to the operation of the school, consistent with the charter granted to the school, and other applicable law.
+Description: The Board of Trustees shall be fiduciaries of the Corporation and shall set overall policy for the school.
+The board may make final decisions on matters related to the operation of the school, consistent with the charter granted to the school and other applicable law.

-Position: Chief Executive Officer
+Position: Chief Executive Officer Reports to: Board of Trustees

-Description The Chief Executive Officer of Columbus Collegiate Academy is hired by and directly accountable to the Board of Trustees, and is primarily responsible for the school's success, academic achievement, rigorous culture, financial viability, organizational structure, and the institution's reputation.
+Description: The chief executive officer of Columbus Collegiate Academy is hired by and directly accountable to the Board of Trustees and is primarily responsible for the school's success, academic achievement, rigorous culture, financial viability, organizational structure, and reputation.

-Position: Director of Operations
+Position: Director of Operations Reports to: Executive Director

-Description

-The Director of Operations will be primarily responsible for all matters of school administration that do not directly relate to academics or student behavior at our Main Street and West campuses including but not limited to finance, facilities, food service, transportation, and administrative functions.
+Description: The director of operations will be primarily responsible for all matters of school administration that do not directly relate to academics or student behavior at our Main Street and West campuses, including but not limited to finance, facilities, food service, transportation, and administrative functions.

-Position: School Director Description
+Position: School Director Reports to: Executive Director

-The School Director is responsible for all internal operations of the school including the academic program and school culture.
-The School Director will ensure that teachers develop high quality curriculum using CCA's curriculum development process, assist the Executive Director with the recruitment and selection of faculty, oversee the implementation of interim assessments and the evaluation of results.
-The School Director implements and oversees an effective, building-wide, consistent student discipline system.
+Description: The school director is responsible for all internal operations of the school, including the academic program and school culture.
+The school director will ensure that teachers develop high-quality curricula using CCA's curriculum development process, assist the executive director with the recruitment and selection of faculty, and oversee the implementation of interim assessments and the evaluation of results.
+The school director implements and oversees an effective, building-wide, consistent student discipline system.